-The Company's investment consists of 4.6% of Morion's outstanding shares, accordingly, the Company accounted for its investment in Morion on the cost basis.
-During the fiscal years ended April 30, 2023 and 2022, the Company acquired product from Morion in the aggregate amount of approximately \$196,000 and \$215,000, respectively.
-During the fiscal year ended April 30, 2022, the Company sold product and training services to Morion in the aggregate amount of approximately \$23,000, included in revenues in the consolidated statements of operations as part of the FEI-NY segment.
-During the fiscal years ended April 30, 2022, the Company received dividends from Morion in the amount of approximately \$123,000, which is included in other income, net in the consolidated statements of operations as part of the FEI-NY segment.
-During the fiscal year ended April 30, 2023, the Company sold no product and training services to Morion, and the Company received no dividends from Morion.
+The Company's investment consists of 4.6% of Morion's outstanding shares, accordingly, the Company accounts for its investment in Morion on the cost basis.
+During the fiscal years ended April 30, 2024 and 2023, the Company acquired product from Morion in the aggregate amount of approximately \$89,000 and \$196,000, respectively.
+During the fiscal years ended April 30, 2024 and 2023, the Company sold no product and no training services to Morion, and the Company received no dividends from Morion.

 Purchases of materials from Morion consist mainly of quartz crystal blanks which are used in the fabrication of quartz resonators.
 In the event that these items become unavailable from Morion, the Company is in the process of establishing alternate sources of supply.
 The Company is also capable of fabricating the crystal blanks in-house.